wizards-of-lua/wizards-of-lua/docs/_modules/System.md

     description: |
         The <span class="notranslate">'makeDir'</span> function creates a new directory with the given path if it did not already exist.
 The path is interpreted relative to the server's world folder.
-This function returns true if the directory already exists of if it could be created.
+This function returns true if the directory already existed or if it has been be created.

         #### Example

         Creating the directory "some/dir" in the server's world folder.

         ```lua
-        local created = System.makeDir("/some/dir")
+        local created = System.makeDir('/some/dir')
         if not created then
-          error("Couldn't create directory")
+          error('Could not create directory')
         end
         ```
 ---